 - Intern and Internship details (in original form)

-- Admission letter from Indian companies, educational institutions & NGOs ensuring the foreigner’s departure.
+- Admission letters from Indian companies, educational institutions & NGOs ensuring the foreigner’s departure.

 - Organization undertaking